gizmolab10/help.webseriously/user guide/looks/graph/graph.md

 Two graph layouts are currently available: tree and cluster.
 Both show at least the [[focus]].
 They also show:
 - [[tree]]: focused on one thing of interest and its progeny (sub-hierarchy)
-- [[compass]]: immediate relationships: children, parents and related things.
+- [[radial]]: immediate relationships: children, parents and related things.

 ---
 ### What these two layouts have in common